timothywhunt/timothywhunt.github.io/_publications/2024-02-17-paper-title-number-4.md

 title: "Sharing the caring?
 Dynamic interaction between siblings in the provision of care to parents"
 collection: publications
 permalink: /publication/2024-02-17-paper-title-number-4
-excerpt: 'A paper on who in the family provides care to an elderly parent.'
-venue: 'Working Paper'
+excerpt: 'Working Paper.'
 paperurl: 'http://timothywhunt.github.io/files/Hunt_2024_Sharing_the_caring.pdf'
 ---

-The contents above will be part of a list of publications, if the user clicks the link for the publication than the contents of section will be rendered as a full page, allowing you to provide more information about the paper for the reader.
-When publications are displayed as a single page, the contents of the above "citation" field will automatically be included below this section in a smaller font.
+I analyse strategic interaction between adult siblings in the provision of care to an elderly parent by estimating a dynamic discrete-choice game in which siblings make location, work and care choices.
+I find that the opportunity for strategic play exacerbates gender differences in caring responsibilities as sons in particular strategically shirk providing care as they believe their sibling is relatively likely to provide care in their absence.
+Counterfactual experiments show that if siblings instead took care, location and work choices independently then the gender care gap would be around 14% smaller.
+Also, I find that unobserved preference differences between sons and daughters are far more important in driving the gender care gap than observed differences in wages.